Donors pledge to walk last mile with Pakistan in fight against polio

 -

-Donors pledge to walk last mile with Pakistan in fight against polioFebruary 10, 2017Print : Islamabad
+Donors pledge to walk last mile with Pakistan in fight against polioFebruary 10, 2017Print : National

 The donors appreciated the gains made by Pakistan to eradicate poliovirus and pledged to continue their support to push polio to the annals of history.